 Walking Iron history is found throughout Mazomanie’s quaint community.
 The year was 1865 when an enterprising barrel cooper from Milwaukee named William Thompson journeyed to Mazomanie and began building this stately home.

 Our town’s name, Mazomanie, comes from Chief Mazomani, a leader of the Sioux of Minnesota.
 His name translates to “The Iron That Walks,” or “Walking Iron.”
-Edward Brodhead, a superintendent of the railroad during the 1850’s, named our town, probably after a suggestion from Hercules Dousman (Wisconsin’s first millionaire).
+Our town was named by Edward Brodhead, a superintendent of the railroad during the 1850’s.

 Chief Mazomani was described as a firm friend of the whites.
 He was wounded on September 23, 1862, in a battle between a band of Indians led by Little Crow, a Sioux chief, and the U.S. Army near Yellow Medicine River, Minnesota.
 Chief Mazomani had sought a flag of truce, but was shot while running toward the Army’s lines.
 He died several days later.

 Mazomanie, and our town’s rich railroad history, both reflect the name “Walking Iron”.

 One hundred and thirty-one years later, David and Karisa Friske became the new owners, and the monumental task of restoring the home to its original grandeur became their goal.

 Watch our video of “If Walls Could Talk” segment featured on HGTV.